keycloak/keycloak-containers/server/README.md

 * `KEYCLOAK_WELCOME_THEME`: Specify the theme to use for welcome page (must be non empty and must match an existing theme name)

+To set your custom theme as the default global theme, use the following environment value :
+* `KEYCLOAK_DEFAULT_THEME`: Specify the theme to use as the default global theme (must match an existing theme name, if empty will use keycloak)

 ## Adding a custom provider